Les Arbres (The Trees), 1890s

 Redon is best known for his pastels of flowers, and for renderings in diverse media of fantastic, often mystical subjects.
 Redon received his early artistic training in the city of Bordeaux, then later in Paris at the Ecole des Beaux-Arts.
 In 1879 Redon published his first album of lithographs, and during the 1880s he occasionally exhibited his mysterious prints and drawings.
 He studied the use of line in works by artists such as Albrecht Dürer, as well as contrasts of light and dark in Rembrandt’s work.
 His interest in science led him to study Darwin, anatomy, and images seen through a microscope.
 For additional information about Albrecht Dürer, see Saint Eustace.

 Redon worked exclusively in black and white from 1870 until the mid-1890s, creating hundreds of charcoal drawings, including The Trees.
 He called black “the most essential, the prince of colors.”¹ and often said that one could attain such an immense variety of tone in black and white that color was unnecessary.
 It was not until 1895 that Redon began to work in color.

 1. George Heard Hamilton, Painting and Sculpture in Europe, 1880-1940 (Harmondsworth: Penguin Books, 1972), p.
 81.

-• Have students select one of the focus works and write first drafts of short stories set in that landscape.
+• Have students write first drafts of narratives set in this landscape.
 They should develop characters and write dialogue.
 Encourage students to use descriptive words and phrases to capture the mood and atmosphere of the art.

 • Review the drafts, and have students write a final version of their stories.

 • Publish stories using the computer.
-Display the stories with the works of art (suggested title: Treemendous Tales).
+Display the narratives with the works of art (suggested title: Treemendous Tales).